 Perhaps the biggest stumbling block for adults dealing with unemployment is to answer this question: “What do I want?”
 It is a “stop-in-your-tracks” question that I ask quite frequently as a career coach, and it never ceases to amaze me how many people can NOT answer it for themselves.
 What do you want for your next 2 years, 5 years, 10 years?
 Go for what you want and keep your eye on the prize.

-8. Find your satisfaction
+8. Find your joy and satisfaction

 Use this slip in time to engage in something new that you’ve always wanted to try.
 Don’t just focus on what satisfies you within the scope of a prospective job, but also what satisfies you personally.
 While you’re unemployed, it’s a GREAT time to knock off a few things that may be on your bucket list: sky diving, belly dancing, yoga training, painting, golf lessons… try on whatever you’ve said: “I’d love to do ____ if I weren’t WORKING”.